 - Are there any discounts for pre-payment or multiple children in the same family?

 What supplies will you need to provide for your child?
 Often, parents provide nap mats and bedding, extra clothing in case of an accident, a water bottle, and some school supplies such as glue sticks and crayons.
 Each center will have a different list.

-You should also ask about state funding state funding, scholarships, or discounts.
+You should also ask about state funding, scholarships, or discounts.

 Another preschool tour question is about naptime.
 What is the procedure for nap time?
 Do the kids all sleep?
 What if they don’t go to sleep?
 Where are the children when they are napping?
 All in the same room?
 In multiple rooms?

 If your child is used to taking a nap every day, you want to make sure that their needs will be accommodated.
 If your child has not been napping for a while, you will want to know what the procedure is for rest time.
 Can your child bring their blanket or favorite stuffed animal?
 How is this time utilized to benefit all of the children?

 If your child is not yet toilet trained, you will want to ask about the center’s policy on potty training.
 Some centers will help you with the potty training process while other centers will not accept students who aren’t fully toilet trained.
 If your child is in the process of toilet training, this is definitely a preschool tour question you want to ask.

 Check out the restroom while you are touring.
 Is there a toilet that is accessible for small children?